alanjones2/Flask-Plotly/README.md

 Why use Dash when Plotly plus Flask is easy and more flexible?
 Add a little bit of AJAX and you can add interactivity.

-This repo contains the code for the articles listed, below (see bottom of page).
+This repo contains the code for the articles listed, below.
 <hr/>

 ## Web Visualization with Plotly and Flask